 Creating an anniversary video helps tell the story of your relationship in a way that’s easy to revisit and share.
 And it’s easy to create one, even if you’ve never made a video before.
 So whether you’re creating a gift celebrating your 50th anniversary or your first, take a look at our guide for making a wedding anniversary video with music.

 Select a video template to get started.
 A template like Save the Date is a good starting point if you want an elegant design, or try the Property Listing or 4 Reasons to Smile templates as springboards for a simpler, more contemporary video.
 Then select the colors, fonts, and style you want to make the video your own.
-Take a look at our tutorial on customizing text to see a few of the ways you can quickly and easily change the look and feel of your video.

 There are lots of ways to find content for your video — scan old photos, use photos and video clips from your computer, or grab images and video from social media accounts, like Facebook or Instagram.
 Then just drag and drop your photos and video clips right into your video.
-You can even create photo collages to display more than one photo at a time.
-Check out our tutorial to learn now.

 Our music library has hundreds of songs from many different genres that you can choose from.
 For inspiration, take a look at some of our suggestions for songs for an anniversary video, or explore the tools in our music library that can help you find the right song for your video.
 If you don’t find exactly what you want, you can upload your own music by clicking the Upload Song button.